galkahana/hummus-services-redux/README.md

 # Running dev service

 To run the service for dev purposes use `npm run dev`.
-You can also use the VSCode debug functionality.
-Note that at this point the dev running command does not support watching, so restart the service manually every time you want to change something and test again. don't worry...it's fairly quick to load.
+You can also use the VSCode debug functionality. _watching_ is provided.

 # Other verbs